Courses in Management

 B MGT 471 Human Resource Information System (3)

 Focuses on the interface of the Human Resource Management function of organizations with computer technology.
 Examines the use of computers as tools to analyze and assist in decision regarding the effective utilization of human resources of any organization.
 Explores specific human resource topics in depth using information technology as a managerial decision tool in area such as strategy, selection, employment discrimination, training, and compensation.
 Only one version of B MGT 471 may be taken for credit.
 Prerequisite(s): B MGT 341 and 430.
 Offered spring semester only.
-May not be offered in 2013-2014.

 B MGT 480 Special Topics in Management (3)